-- Black Sigatoka is detected at Bamaga during a NAQS survey triggering a successful QDPI eradication program.
+- Black Sigatoka is detected by NAQS plant pathologist at Bamaga during a plant health survey, triggering a successful QDPI eradication program.

-- The presence of a nest of Asian honeybees is confirmed in Darwin and a successful surveillance and eradication program is subsequently developed during June.
+- The presence of a nest of Asian honeybees is confirmed in Darwin and a successful surveillance and eradication program is subsequently developed.

-- A member of the public notifies NAQS of a potential quarantine risk.
-This report leads to the detection of the target weed Mikania micrantha at Mission Beach (outside the NAQS zone) and triggers a national eradication program.
+- A member of the public notifies NAQS botanist regarding a potential biosecurity risk.
+This report leads to the detection of the target weed Mikania micrantha at Mission Beach, QLD and triggers a national eradication program.